-Statistics for Children involved in Car Accidents
+What are the Statistics for Children involved in Car Accidents?

 - Motor vehicle collisions continue to be the leading cause of death among children age 4 and ages 11-14.

-- In other age groups, car accidents are responsible for a large percentage of deaths but are not the leading cause.
+- In other age groups, car accidents are responsible for a large percentage of deaths, but are not the leading cause.

-- In 2016, more than 128,000 children were injured in car accidents.
+- More than 128,000 children were injured in 2016 car accidents.

 - Each year, more than 618,000 children ages 0-12 ride in vehicles without the use of a child safety seat or booster seat, at least some of the time.